 We’re excited to announce general availability of F# 4.6 and the F# tools for Visual Studio 2019!
 In this post, I’ll show you how to get started, explain the F# 4.6 feature set, give you an update on the F# tools for Visual Studio,

+This post was written by Lena Hall, a Senior Cloud Developer Advocate at Microsoft.
 F# Software Foundation has recently announced their new initiative — Applied F# Challenge!
 We encourage you to participate and send your submissions about F# on Azure through the participation form.

 F# 4.6 is now fully released.
 See the announcement blog post for more.
 We’re excited to announce that Visual Studio 2019 will ship a new version of F# when it releases: F# 4.6!
 F# 4.6 is a smaller update to the F# language,

 With the release of Visual Studio 2017 version 15.6, we’re excited to share updates to the F# language and core library, F# tooling in Visual Studio, and infrastructure updates that concern OSS contributors.
 Let’s dive in!
 F# language and core library updates Some foundational changes for the F# language and core library have been made,

 We’re pleased to announce that Visual Studio 2017 15.5 Preview 4 now supports F# projects targeting .NET Core, .NET Standard, and .NET Framework through the .NET Core SDK.
 Some of you have noticed various levels of this support in the first,

 Earlier this year, I wrote about an update to the roadmap for F# and .NET Core.
 I had mentioned that there were a number of things you could build with F# and .NET Core today, such as web services.
 In this post,